gvwilson/sensibleadventures/gleam/gleam.md

 boots, and took my mother's hand, and ran out in my pajamas.
 My father went to help put out the fires.
 I never saw him again."

-Granna Shimmer paused again.
+Grandma Shimmer paused again.
 Gleam heard a faint squelch as she wiped her eyes.
 "I'm sorry," the young boy said awkwardly.

 "Oh, that's all right," the old woman lied.
 "It was a long time ago."